sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-EDD2020-Endoscopy/README.md

 <hr>
 <br>
 <h3>1.
 Dataset Citatioin</h3>
-The orginal dataset use here has been taken from
+The orginal dataset used here has been taken from
 <a href="https://www.kaggle.com/datasets/orvile/edd2020-endoscopy-detection-and-segmentation">
 <b>EDD2020: Endoscopy Detection and Segmentation</b>
 </a>